gskleres/FruityMod-StS/README.md

 8. Move `FruityMod.jar` into the `mods` folder you created in step 4
 9. Your modded version of **Slay The Spire** can now be launched by double-clicking on `ModTheSpire.jar`
 10. This will open a mod select menu where you need to make sure that both `BaseMod` and `FruityMod` are checked before clicking **play**

-## Known Issues ##
-1. Pandora's box won't work
-2. The Vampirism event and Scaling the City event do not remove/upgrade the strikes or defends
-3. Inspecting cards in the card library does not show correct visuals
-4. Some powers **may** not properly wear off at the end of fights (if you encounter this one please make an issue with as much information as you can about what happened - we're having trouble tracking this one down)
-5. Character select is off-center

 ## Credits / Acknowledgements ##
 1. Fruitstrike (https://github.com/gskleres) for game design, project management, and being a hype train